Ceasar/Encyclopedia/src/adler_1966.rst

        1. The varieties and degrees of reading ability.
        2. The major distinctions between reading for amusement and reading for instruction.
-       3. The distinction, in reading for instruction, between information and understanding.
+       3. The distinction, in `reading for instruction`_, between information and understanding.
        4. The relation of this last distinction to one between active and passive reading.
        5. Defines the sort of reading to be discussed as the reception of communications conveying knowledge.
-       6. Relates reading to learning, by distinguishing between learning by discovery and learning by instruction.
+       6. Relates reading to learning_, by distinguishing between learning by discovery_ and learning by instruction_.
        7. The relation of books and teachers, distinguishing them as dead and alive, and shows that reading is learning from dead teachers.
        8. Distinguishes between primary and secondary teachers, living or dead,